flyingtommy/A-accompany-code-for-the-rocking-paper/README.md

 # Tutorial: Reduced Order Flexible Solid Modelling for Rocking Problems in Simulink

 ## 🌟Overview
-This tutorial provides the MATLAB codes, the Simulink models, and the necessary introductions required to run the examples presented in the companion paper.
+This tutorial provides the MATLAB codes, the Simulink models, and the necessary introductions to run the examples presented in the companion paper.
 Two examples from the companion paper are covered:

 1. A realistic column-like structure
 2. A scaled frame structure used in a physical experiment